-Students arrive between 7:15AM and 7:30AM, and instruction begins promptly thereafter.
-School concludes at 3:00PM daily, except Wednesdays, when school closes at 1:00PM.
+Students arrive between 7:15 AM and 7:30 AM, and instruction begins promptly there after.
+School concludes at 3:00 PM daily, except Wednesdays, when school closes at 1:00 PM.
 Each teacher publishes a weekly schedule that is accessible to students and parents.
 Also, events and schedules may be published on the CIC website.

-There is no adult supervision before 7:15AM or after 3:15PM unless the children are involved in after-school activities.
-Parents transporting children by car can arrive before the 3:00 bell, park the car, and meet the child either at the elementary area or the front curb.
+There is no adult supervision before 7:15 AM or after 3:15 PM unless the children are involved in after-school activities.
+Parents transporting children by car can arrive before the 3:00 bell, park the car, and meet the child at the front curb.
 Students leaving the school early must be issued a pass from the school office after parent communication with the school.